dyingpotato890/KTU-S5-SS-LAB/README.md

-# KTU S5 SS LAB EXPERIMENTS
-This repo contains programs for

 # KTU S5 SS LAB

 This repository contains solutions for various System Software & Microprocessor (CSL331) lab experiments in the KTU curriculum.
 It also various assembly code for furthur perusal.